shushcat/vim-minimd/README.md

 Minimd is a small plugin for writing long [Markdown](https://commonmark.org/) documents in Vim.
 It is mostly a simple implementation of the header visibility cycling idea from [Org Mode](https://orgmode.org/) for Emacs, which makes it easy to keep track of the contents of long documents by displaying outlines based on the headlines in those documents.

-- Section folding uses Vim's `foldmethod=manual` to fold by section, so is fast even for very large documents.
+- Section folding uses Vim's `foldmethod=manual` to fold by section, so is fast even for very long documents.
-- Unfolded headers are displayed as an outline of their contents.
+- Unfolded headers are displayed as outlines of their contents.
 - Header motion commands ignore comments in code blocks.
 - Basic task management with checkbox toggling.
 - A fast word count function that shows its results in the status line.